Forestry in Romania

 Forestry in Romania is an important sector of the economy and is of global significance.
 Half of all forestry production in Romania is the result of illegal logging.

 Overview

 Half of the commercial forests in Romania are controlled by the state owned Romsilva.
-Romania is home to the last extensive unlogged old growth forests in Europe however these virgin woods are increasingly threatened by both legal and illegal logging.
+Romania is home to the last extensive unlogged old growth forests in Europe, however, these virgin woods are increasingly threatened by both legal and illegal logging.

 History

 During the communist era private forest holdings were nationalized.
-In 1989 after the fall of communism private landowners who had lost their land to privatization were allowed to apply for the restitution of their property.
+In 1989 after the fall of communism private landowners who had lost their land to nationalization were allowed to apply for the restitution of their property.
 Unfortunately this process was incredibly corrupt and a lot of public lands got misallocated with land being given not to those who had lost it during nationalization but those with political and economic connections.